10up/component-scaffold/CONTRIBUTING.md

 Please keep in mind the following when creating a new component:

 * 10up generally aims for [WCAG 2.1](https://www.w3.org/TR/WCAG21/) AA-level accessibility.
+There is a simple [pa11y](https://github.com/pa11y/pa11y) example test to help get you started: [`tests/accessibility/pa11y.js`](tests/accessibility/pally.js).
 * Be sure to update your component's README.
 * Make liberal use of callbacks when writing a highly dynamic JavaScript-based component.
 See [`10up/component-accordion`](https://github.com/10up/component-accordion#callbacks) as an example.